 Pros

-- High-quality output: Support 320 Kbps for MP3 and lossless for WAV, FLAC, and ALAC.
+High-quality Output: Support for 320 Kbps MP3, WAV, FLAC, and ALAC formats -

 Cons